 Later, for lack of better alternatives, the waterfall development methodology was adapted to software engineering.
 Dr. Winston W. Royce is often cited as the first who formally described the model in his paper called Managing the Development of Large Software Systems back in 1970.

-In software development, waterfall describes a phased progression of activities.
+Waterfall models in software engineering describe a phased progression of activities.
 This is a linear and sequential approach that allows the team to break the project into understandable and explainable phases with clearly defined deliverables.
 The team proceeds to the next phase only when the previous phase is completed and everything is approved.

 The process itself can be divided into different phases, depending on the IT project or other product development requirements.